MatinKarbasioun/modeling/maze/ReadMe.md

 # Agent
 Agent has two methods:

- 1- choose_action to choose action based on state (s)
+ 1- choose_action to choose an action based on the current state (s)

- 2- learn based on (s: current state, a: current action, r: current reward, s_: next state)
+ 2- learn based on (the current state, the current action, the immediate reward, and the next state)

 # App
 App.py handle the interactions between agent and perform action on the environment and then get reward and then choose new action